mesonbuild/meson/docs/markdown/Reference-manual.md

    - includes: any include_directories
    - sources: any compiled or static sources the dependency has

+ - `get_variable(cmake : str, pkgconfig : str, configtool : str, default :
+   str, pkgconfig_define : [str, str]) *(Added in 0.51.0)* A generic variable getter method, which repalces the get_*type*_variable methods.
+   This allows one to get the variable from a dependency without knowing specifically how that dependency was found.
+If default is set and the value cannot be found then default is returned, if it is not set then an error is raised.

 ### `disabler` object

 A disabler object is an object that behaves in much the same way as